UNIBUC-PROD-ENGINEERING/service/README.md

 **Book Management**
 * Users can add new books to the library, providing details such as title, publication year, author, genre, publisher.
 * Books can be deleted from the system if necessary.
-* Users can retrieve a list of books sorted in descending order based on the number of readers each book has.
 * Users can retrieve a list of books that have been read by a specific reader.
 * Users can retrieve a list of books written by a specific author.